 BREAKING HIP NEWS: As highlighted on the new Netflix documentary “The Bleeding Edge” released on July 27, 2018, metal-on-metal hip replacements are prone to metal toxicity and cobalt poisoning.
 The victim Dr. Stephen Tower suffered cobalt poisoning from a MOM (metal-on-metal) hip implant.
 We will feature his story on our blog.

-The lawyers and attorneys at Hood National Law Group are actively retaining and filing metal hip lawsuit claims with potentially large cash settlements and awards.
+The lawyers and attorneys at National Injury Help are actively retaining and filing metal hip lawsuit claims with potentially large cash settlements and awards.

 Current hip replacement lawsuits are active and ready to settle.

 Regardless of the brand of hip replacement, if you’ve had a metal hip and had any problems you must act now in order to get your claim started.
 Call us directly at 1-800-214-1010 or use the contact form on this page.
 Even if you don’t know the brand of the metal hip, we can find out for you.
 Again there may be large cash settlements from these defective metal hips, but time to file is close to ending.

 Allegedly Defective Metal Hip Replacements leads to lawsuits

 Given that several different manufacturers have faced legal scrutiny because of failing metal hip replacement devices, there were also several different reasons that these products failed.
 Examples of what went wrong with these metal hips include:

 - The metal hip fails to fuse with the surrounding tissue

 - Problems with the lubricant causing the metal hip to break